-Laser marking (of which laser engraving is a subset) has steadily become a preferred and in some cases required process for a range of industrial sectors requiring direct part marking, from aerospace and medical to marine and ministry of defence applications.
+Laser marking (of which laser engraving is a subset) has steadily become the preferred and in some cases required process for a range of industrial sectors requiring direct part marking, from aerospace and medical to marine and ministry of defence applications.
 This is because permanently and accurately marking machined parts with clear identification is crucial for the regulation and tracking of components throughout product life cycles.

 - Improve quality control procedures by adding traceable information to components.